emmaneugene/emmaneugene/README.md

 # About me
 - 👋 I’m a software engineer reading Computer Science at [SMU](https://scis.smu.edu.sg)

-- 👀 I’m interested in systems, DevOps, programming language design and implementation, compilers and anything else that touches on low-level concepts
+- 👀 I’m interested in systems, programming language design and implementation, compilers, and anything else that touches on low-level concepts

 - 🔍 More information on my [personal website](https://emmaneugene.github.io)

-# Current log
+# Project log
+A laundry list of ideas that may or may not see the light of day:

-- Learning about [programming language implementation](https://nusmods.com/modules/CS4215/programming-language-implementation) by building a [C compiler and VM](https://github.com/emmaneugene/CS4215-sourClang-VM) and following the [Crafting Interpreters](https://craftinginterpreters.com/) textbook
+- Following the [Crafting Interpreters](https://craftinginterpreters.com/) textbook to learn more about programming language implementations

 - Learning [Rust](https://doc.rust-lang.org/book/)

 - [CLI Repo Quickstart](https://github.com/emmaneugene/cli-repo-quickstart)

 - Setting up self-hosted services on a personal server

-# Future log

 - [Linux from Scratch](https://www.linuxfromscratch.org/)